James-Fosterz/HouseSalePricePrediciton-NeuralNetwork/README.md

 # House Sale Price Prediciton - Neural Network (Pytorch)

+This was Unviersity Coursework that has been preovously submitted and shows my learning as obviously much fo this can be improved.

 A simple Neural Network made with pytorch to predict the sale price of properties in Melbourne from a variety of pieces of inforamtion about the house that provide information such as size and location.
 The Dataset used is from Kaggle and can be found below: https://www.kaggle.com/anthonypino/melbourne-housing-market